OctopusDeploy/blog/blog/2024-09/octopus-cloud-architecture/index.md

 ### Effort

 Cell-based architecture requires a considerable effort to implement properly.
-It's not something that an existing system can easily evolve into.
+It's not something that an existing system can easily evolve in to.
 In software engineering, we often distinguish between exactly 1 and 1+ problems.
 This is because the effort to implement a solution that handles multiples of X can be an order of magnitude bigger than a solution that handles just one of X. Cell-based architecture falls squarely into the 1+ bucket.

 ### Hidden shared parts